Paras-245/notes/bitten tech course/module 1 (Introduction)/8_Information Warfare.md

 - in previous times information was physical and groups spendsso much to get information
 - cyber war between two  groups or countries
 - using viruses , malwares,exploiting networks
-- stealing info via unau
+- stealing info via unauthorized access